gagolucasm/Particle-Filter-For-Location/README.md

 ## How to use

-Add the path of the instalation folder to the working directory
+Add the path of the installation folder to the working directory

 Run locateLandamark2.m